htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   jobs for recording in the various produced job ads and userlogs.
   :jira:`1717`

+- Added new submit command ``ulog_execute_attrs`` for a jobs submit file.
+This command takes a comma-separated list of machine ClassAd attributes to be written to the user logs execute event.
+  :jira:`1759`

 Bugs Fixed:

 - Fixed a bug where certain errors during file transfer could result in